How to Weld Copper

 What is Copper?

-Since it is ductile and highly malleable, copper is also used as the major element in hundreds of different alloys, including brass, bronze, and nickel copper.
-The most common alloying elements used for copper alloys are aluminum, nickel, zinc, tin, and silicon.
+Because its ductile and very malleable, copper is also used as the primary component in hundreds of different alloys that include brass, bronze, and nickel copper.
+The most common alloying elements that are used in copper alloys include aluminum, nickel, zinc, tin, and silicon.

-Because pure copper is too ductile to be successfully machined, small quantities of other elements are added to the various alloys to improve machinability, as well as to deoxidize the metal, make it more resistant to corrosion, improve its mechanical properties, and improve its response to heat treatments.
-In all, there are more than 300 copper alloys available commercially.
+Pure copper is too ductile to be used successfully in machining, so small quantities of other elements are added to the various alloys to enhance machinability, de-oxidation of the metal, improve corrosion resistance, improve mechanical properties, and improve response to heat treatments.
+In total, there are more than 300 copper alloy variations that are commercially available.

 The Different Methods for Welding Copper